atedeg/mdm/docs/_docs/domain-analysis/bounded-contexts/client-orders.md

 The priced order also specifies the total price which is obtained from the sum of the lines' prices.

-After the order is priced it is considered in progress, and it is the operator's job to palletize the products needed for each order.
+After the order is priced it considered in progress, and it is the operator's job to palletize the products needed for each order.
 The order is considered incomplete until all the required products are palletized.

-When an order is completed by the operator (i.e. all the products are taken from the stock and palletized) it is weighted; then, the operator prints the order's transport document and attaches it to the pallet which is loaded onto a truck.
+When an order is completed by the operator (i.e. all the products are taken from the stock and palletized) it is weighted; then, the operator prints the order's transport document and attach it to the pallet which is loaded onto a truck.
+A notification is sent to the client notifying them the order has been shipped.

 ## Ubiquitous Language